yuegao04/docs/docs/deploy/replication.md

 EOF
 ```

-2. Use the Kubectl Get command to wait for the LoadBalancer type of service to get an Ingress IP.
+2. Use the `kubectl get` command to wait for the LoadBalancer type of service to get an Ingress IP.

 ```shell
 until [[ -n $(kubectl -n walrus-system get service walrus --template="{{range .status.loadBalancer.ingress}}{{.ip}}{{end}}") ]]; do :; done && \